nebulaeonline/Isaac64cs/README.md

 trying to do.

 This code is not as optimized and featureful as it could be, but it is at least correct (unless there are some edge cases).
-So many repos have flat-out wrong implementations, and I'm not sure if it's intentional, or just people getting their feet wet.

 As for conformance, I have checked this again Bob Jenkins' original C reference implementation here: https://burtleburtle.net/bob/rand/isaacafa.html